THERE ARE SOLUTIONS

 If we stick around such people, without a strong UNIT (adult & good parent), our WIC is intimated & continually re-traumatized.
 If we engage, we’ll alternate between dragged-out verbal fights & folding in childish helplessness.
 (Excellent Article : “Gaslighting & Spite“).

-🔶 Dealing with unhealed people is always very frustrating & painful.
+Dealing with unhealed people is always very frustrating & painful.
 Even more so if you do have a modicum of mental health:

-……AND the problem-person refuses to admit any responsibility – or even a valid explanation – for their behavior, but always makes it your problem, putting all the blame on you…… (See post: “P-A comments“)
+🔹……AND the problem-person refuses to admit any responsibility or even a valid explanation for their behavior, but always makes it your problem, putting all the blame on you…… (See post: “P-A comments“)

-OUR unhealed REACTIONS
+OUR unhealed REACTIONS – WE:

-Positive: from knowing that no matter what you say, you’re not going to be heard, they’re going to get nasty, or you’ll always be made wrong.
+Positive: knowing that no matter what you say, you’re not going to be heard, they’re going to get nasty, or you’ll always be made wrong.

 NEXT: Dealing with disputes #2